Sunhaloo/Obsidian-Publishing/Learning/C Programming Language/C Basics/C Tips.md

 ```

-# Calculate the Size of Arrays
+# Calculate the Size of Arrays ( Not Length of Array )

 As you know everything has a size in / on computers; files, texts, games.